Oscillatory dynamics of sustained attention states

 Abstract

-Sustained attention enables individuals to concentrate on a task over an extended period of time.
-This ability is known to fluctuate, resulting in periods of effective task focus (‘in the zone’) and periods of increased performance variability and susceptibility to errors (‘out of the zone’).
-Little is known about the oscillatory neural dynamics that underlie each of these states and their transitions during sustained attention tasks.
-To address this, we had thirty young adults perform the gradual onset continuous performance task (gradCPT), during which their EEG and behavioural responses were recorded.
-States of sustained attention (in vs. out of the zone) throughout the task were identified based on the variance time course of participants’ reaction times.
-Out of the zone states were associated with increased errors of commission and reduced perceptual sensitivity compared to in the zone states, as expected.
-Importantly, a significant decline in theta oscillations at mid-prefrontal regions was found in out of the zone (vs. in the zone) states over a ∼400 ms period around the transition point between stimuli, and the extent of this decline predicted commission errors, RT variability, and response bias.
-In addition, individual differences in the variability of frontal theta rhythm were associated with RT variability.
-Finally, participants exhibiting greater theta variability showed a more pronounced decline in perceptual sensitivity when out of the zone and less stable RTs compared to those with lower variability.
-Our results suggest that states of diminished sustained attention, even during short lapses, are characterized by a reduction in frontal theta activity, and that fluctuations in this rhythm covary with fluctuations in attentional control.
+Sustained attention allows concentration on a task over long periods of time.
+This ability fluctuates, with periods of effective focus (‘in-the-zone’) and periods of increased performance variability and susceptibility to errors (‘out-of-the-zone’).
+Little is known about the neural dynamics underlying these states and their fluctuations during sustained attention tasks.
+To address this, we had thirty young adults perform the gradual onset continuous performance task (gradCPT), during which their EEG and responses were recorded.
+States of sustained attention (out-vs. in-the-zone) were identified based on the variance time course of participants’ RT.
+Out-of-the-zone states were associated with increased errors of commission and reduced perceptual sensitivity compared to in-the-zone states, as expected.
+Importantly, a significant decline in theta oscillations at mid-prefrontal regions was found during out-of-the-zone (vs. in-the-zone) states over a ∼400 ms period around the transition point between stimuli, and the extent of this decline predicted commission errors and response bias.
+In addition, individual differences in the variability of midfrontal theta along the task were associated with RT variability.
+Finally, participants exhibiting greater theta variability showed a more pronounced decline in perceptual sensitivity when being out-of-the-zone and less stable RTs compared to those with lower variability.
+Our results suggest that states of diminished sustained attention, even during short lapses, are characterized by a reduction in midfrontal theta activity, and that fluctuations in this rhythm covary with fluctuations in attentional control.

 Article activity feed